jessephamsg/project_4_FE/readme.md

 ### This application therefore aims to achieve 3 objectives:

-- 1) the educational application has to engage and trigger a child's learning journey.
+- The educational application has to engage and trigger a child's learning journey.

-- 2) Display data collection from the children engagement with the app to provide parent with insights to their child's learning journey
+- Display data collection from the children engagement with the app to provide parent with insights to their child's learning journey

-- 3) The app does not seek to prolong the amount of screen-time but aims to make more meaningful screen-time for the child.
+- The app does not seek to prolong the amount of screen-time but aims to make more meaningful screen-time for the child.
 In this case, learning while having fun.

-### In view of this, the application developed aims to
-1) Target at matured gamers
-2) Have a system of setting personal account and able to post their information and view other people's account.

-## Project Approach

-The approach to this project is to set up a basic MVC structure with all CRUD routes created and MONGODB connected for a single user.
-User's homepage, contentpage, viewpage, editpage and postpage to be created for a single User.

-Set up database and Schema validation in a way that when user sign in, it will retrieved database corresponding to its username.

-Secondly, built authentication for a single user to retrieve its own information.

-Next, build main application page where all user's basic info and latest post is displayed.
-Upon entering the post, Users can view all post posted by that users.

-Other users can post comments other other user's viewpages.

-BONUS : include password authentication and adding a social list.

 ## Technology used